-As a follow on, from ‘My Cerebral Palsy Journey blog,’ one size doesn’t fit all, particularly when it comes to brain damage.
-Each part of the brain that is damaged is unique to the individual and is the main reason there is no research into Cerebral Palsy.
+One size doesn’t fit all when it comes to brain damage and cerebral palsy.
+Each part of the brain that is damaged is unique to the individual, and that is the main reason why there is limited research on the condition.

-It is impossible to ascertain the exact symptoms for each individual and the medical profession with brain scans are able only to provide a general analysis of the likely symptoms arising from damage to a specific part of the brain.
-I have gone from never knowing that I had Cerebral Palsy to knowing so late in life, to piecing my difficulties and symptoms together.
+It is impossible to ascertain the exact symptoms each individual will have to face, and the medical profession’s brain scans are only able to provide a general analysis of the likely effects arising from damage to a specific part of the brain.

-I know that I have extensive damage to the frontal lobe, which also consists of the pre-frontal cortex, which controls planning, problem solving, selective attention, behaviour and emotions.
-Because my emotions are impaired I have a certain immaturity which I deal with.
+Unravelling my own symptoms, I know that I have extensive damage to the frontal lobe, which includes the pre-frontal cortex.
+This controls planning, problem-solving, selective attention, behaviour and emotions.
+Because my emotions are impaired I get to deal with a certain level of immaturity.

 I have problems with the rear part of the frontal lobe which controls motor function.
-Both the left and right parietal lobes contain the primary sensory cortex, which controls sensation, such as touch.
+Both the left and right parietal lobes contain the primary sensory cortex that controls sensation, such as touch.
 Where someone with cerebral palsy can be undersensitive, I am oversensitive.
 An associated area controls assessment of textures, size, weight and shape.

-I also have damage to the right parietal lobe.
+I have damage to the right parietal lobe.
 The damage to the right parietal lobe, also means I have spatial awareness difficulties, not seeing and bumping into things, difficulty naming objects, trouble finding words when I’m talking, and some difficulty with both reading and writing.
 I am slow to read and have difficulty forming outlines when I write.

-Piecing my symptoms together isn’t a problem for me.
-It’s about time and long overdue that I have an understanding now.
-That part I don’t mind.

-What I mind is having been judged and still continually being judged for my shortcomings, with a lack of patience, tolerance, understanding and ignorance from others on what I deal with.
+What I mind is being judged for my shortcomings, with a lack of tolerance, empathy and understanding from others on what I deal with.